CNAG-Biomedical-Informatics/cbicall/apptainer/README.md

 ## Notes

 - `$HOME` inside the container corresponds to your **host home directory**.
-- All configuration changes are performed on the writable copy in `$HOME/cbicall`.
+- All configuration changes are performed on the writable copy in `CBICALL_WRITABLE`.
+- `SIF_IMAGE` is only the CBIcall application image.
+It is independent from `NXF_SINGULARITY_CACHEDIR` and `NXF_SINGULARITY_LIBRARYDIR`, which are used by Nextflow for nf-core task containers.
 - The container image itself remains immutable, ensuring reproducibility and HPC safety.

 ## How to run a job in **Slurm**